marcusprice/mywta/README.md

 [Live Example](https://mywta.glitch.me)

-## About
+## Overview
-mywta is an application for finding hikes and trails in Washington state with a map and geolocation being a core feature of the UI.
+mywta is an application for finding hiking trails in Washington state with a map and geolocation being the core feature of the UI.
 Hike data is regularly scraped from the [Washington Trails Association](https://www.wta.org) (WTA) website to ensure the best accuracy for hike information.
-Scraping the WTA website is the only option since the WTA has no API available for obtaining hike data.
+Scraping the WTA website is the only option since the WTA has no API available for obtaining trail data.

-There is also an API available for developers wanting to obtain the hike data used for this application.
+There will soon be an API available for developers wanting to obtain the hike data used for this application.
 For more information see the API section below in this document.

 ## Dependencies
+mywta is built on a PERN stack (PostgreSQL, Express, React, Node js).
+The client is bootstrapped with [Create React App](https://create-react-app.dev/).
+There are very few dependenices for this project and I would like to keep it that way.

-### Backend
+### Backend Dependencies
 * Cheerio
+* Nodemon
 * dotenv
 * express
 * got
 * pg

-### Frontend (beyond CRA bootstrap)
+### Frontend (beyond the Create React App bootstrap)
 * @google/markerclustererplus
 * dompurify
 * react-div-100vh
 * react-image
 * react-loader-spinner

+There is also a non-npm module library for separating map markers that overlay on each other.
+More details on this in the client readme in the client directory.

 ## Installation